WHusssain937/Milestone-Project-4/README.md

 Footer Social Links
 The links in the footer will allow the user to visit the app's social media platforms.

+Bootstrap Notifcations Toasts
+The notifications would appear when the user have made a purchase, added to their wishlist and more.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 Features Left to Implement